Fifty-two years later, an early Holt adoptee reunites with his “first father,” Holt President Emeritus David Kim.

 In 1958, the Holt Adoption Agency relocated to a two and a half acre property outside of Seoul, a less populated area surrounded by rice paddies and fields.
 It was here that Ko’s mother relinquished her son – a place where he would receive loving, attentive care while awaiting adoption to the U.S.

 Finding a permanent, loving family for all the children was then, as it is now, the ultimate goal.
 International adoption in particular seemed the best option for orphaned and abandoned children of mixed-race heritage in 1950s and 60s Korea.
-“I often prayed they would leave Korea as soon as possible, before the scar of discrimination was ingrained in their hearts,” Kim writes.
+“I often prayed they would leave Korea as soon as possible, before the scar of discrimination was ingrained in their hearts,” Kim wrote.

 His official age uncertain, Ko left Korea somewhere between the age of 6 and 8 – old enough to retain vivid memories of his early childhood.
 He was born in Inchon, but because his family viewed the birth of a mixed-race child as a dishonor, his mother and grandmother brought him to Seoul.
 They lived in poverty, marginalized from society.
 He remembers putting grasshoppers from the field in whiskey bottles – the main source of protein for his family.
 He remembers running away from the first orphanage where he stayed.